open-quantum-safe/boringssl/README.md

 ### Supported Algorithms

-If an algorithm is provided by liboqs but is not listed below, it can still be used in the fork through [either one of two ways](https://github.com/open-quantum-safe/boringssl/wiki/Using-liboqs-algorithms-not-in-the-fork).
+If an algorithm is provided by liboqs but is not listed below, it might still be possible to use it in the fork through [either one of two ways](https://github.com/open-quantum-safe/boringssl/wiki/Using-liboqs-algorithms-not-in-the-fork).

 #### Key Exchange